UHBiocomputation/Getting-started/PhD-candidates.rst

   at university if living in Hatfield, at local GP if out.

 Other information:
-Keep in mind that Microsoft SharePoint is very useful.
-When you're not sure how to do something, log into your Microsoft student account and search for it SharePoint.
-It is full of giudes and might answer your questions.
+Keep in mind that Microsoft SharePoint is full of guides.
+When you're not sure how to do something, log into your Microsoft student account and search for it on SharePoint.
+It might answer your questions.

 Things that need adding: